udithgunasekara/Coullax_Review_Wedapp/README.md

 1. Fully functional CRUD operations.
 2. User interface requirements fully implemented.
 3. Review model requirements covered.
-4. Backend development adheres to the SOLID principles.
+4. Try to use SOLID principles in the Backend.
 5. Unique book catalog feature:
-   - Users can filter books by title and author to view available reviews.
+   - Users can see filtered books by title and author to view available reviews.
    - Each book displays its associated reviews, ratings, and the last modified date.
 6. Users can delete or update reviews for a selected book.
-7. Responsive UI design ensures compatibility across devices.
+7. Implement responsive UI design.

 ## Backend Development
 - Implemented using the **MVC architecture**.